NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.rst

 We've only covered the bare essentials of Nix here.
 Once you're comfortable with these examples, take a look at:

-- :ref:`pinning-nixpkgs` to see examples of more advanced Nix expressions
+- :ref:`pinning-nixpkgs` to see different ways to import nixpkgs

-..
-TODO: reproducible developer environments
+- :ref:`declarative-reproducible-envs`

 - `Garbage Collection <https://nixos.org/nix/manual/#sec-garbage-collection>`_- as when using `nix-shell`, packages are downloaded into `/nix/store`, but never removed.